thepranab/materials-for-max-qe2021-online-school/Day-9/example0.intro/README.md

 	./code_gpu.x SIZE
 ~~~~~

 Compare the "Product times" with the theoretical peak performance reported for Marconi100: 0.8 TFlops per node (32 cores) and 7.8 TFlops per GPU

 ------------------------------------------------------------------------

-Unfortunately in Quantum ESPRESSO things are a bit more complicated than this, because often the matrices are inizialized on the CPU and then need to be
+Unfortunately in Quantum ESPRESSO things are a bit more complicated than this, because often the matrices are initialized on the CPU and then need to be
-moved to the GPU in order to perfom the computations.
+moved to the GPU in order to perform the computations.
 Sometimes also the result of the computation needs to be moved back to the CPU memory.

 This operations are usually referred to as "off-loadings" or "data transfer" between host and device memories.
 The source code `code_mix.f90` shows this in a very simplified manner.